Kowshiq006/Lung-Image-Segmentation/README.md

-As the model is too large for github, even if its compressed, viewers are recommended to check out the drive link for the model and dataset.
+As the model is too large for github, even when compressed, viewers are recommended to check out the drive link for the model and dataset.